usnistgov/ARIAC/docs/competition/challenges.rst

 ---------------------------

-The subfield ``human`` of ``challenges`` is used to describe a human challenge.
+The subfield :inline-yaml:`human` of ``challenges`` is used to describe a human challenge.
 The relevant fields for this agility challenge are listed below.

   * ``behavior``: The behavior of the human operator.
 The possible values are: